openfga/rfcs/20231212-modular-models.md

     define owner : [user]
 ```

-And the `Jira` team would define their own model too:
+And the `Jira` team would define a model for their resources:

 ```
 type project